 - Structural Concerns

 Even if the tripping concerns and the aesthetic problems aren’t enough to convince you, the structural concerns might be.
 Concrete pool deck cracks can move into cracks in the pool itself or cracks in the sidewalk surrounding your backyard.
 Fixing the concrete pool deck cracks will help you avoid problems with other structural issues.

 Why Choose Innovative Basement Authority for Your Concrete Lifting Needs

-As you can see, tackling concrete pool deck lifting early on is crucial if you’re going to maintain your pool in any proper way.
-It’s important that you make sure you pay attention to the concrete pool deck as much as you pay attention to the water in your pool.
+Tackling concrete pool deck lifting early on is crucial if you’re going to maintain your pool in a proper way.
+It’s important to make sure you pay attention to the concrete pool deck as much as you pay attention to the water in your pool.
 If you don’t, you could end up with serious structural concerns not only around your pool but also with other areas of your home.

 When you handle these problems early on, you can use polyurethane foam injections to support the pool deck and raise it to its initial state.
 If you wait too long, you run the risk of ending up with the only option being to repour the concrete entirely.
 This is expensive, difficult to do, invasive, and often doesn’t work as well as polyurethane foam injections anyway.

 Concrete pool deck leveling is a crucial part of concrete repair.
 If you want to do it right, you’re going to want to use PolyRenewal™ to lift your concrete pool deck back to its initial position.
-Innovative Basement Authority can help.
 Request a free quote today for your pool deck in Minnesota, North Dakota, or eastern Montana and you’ll be able to see how Innovative Basement Authority can help you with your pool deck concerns, no matter what they happen to be.